edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-C.md

 Download  **[configuration.toml](configuration.toml)** and save the file to the ./res folder.

+### Custom Structured Configuration

+C Device Services support structured custom configuration as part of the `[Driver]` section in the configuration.toml file.

+Details TBD

 ## Rebuild your Device Service

 Now you have your new device service, modified to return a random